 “How to Activate Your Board to Raise Funds” – Why do Board members donate?
 What makes them willing (eager!) to raise funds?
 How do you recruit Board members who will help you with fundraising (and everything else)?
 How do you set expectations?
 What are Board Giving Policy Options?
 We’ll explore this and more during our interactive breakout session.
 Board Members, Executive Directors and Development Officers are encouraged to attend!

-Hear from local and regional grant funders such as Bayou Community Foundation, Blue Cross Blue Shield of LA Foundation, Chevron, Danos Foundation and others.
+Hear from local and regional nonprofit grant funders.
 Learn more about the types of projects or issue areas they tend to fund, their application process, and other important information to help your organization succeed with your grant request.

 Bayou Community Foundation provides grants, workshops and other programs for nonprofit organizations in Lafourche, Terrebonne and Grand Isle to help our community grow and prosper.

 As events and activities are scheduled, they will be listed on this page.